Frank Lloyd (horn player): Career

 He played with RSNO for four and a half years before returning to London and the Royal Philharmonic Orchestra, with whom he played for three years, leaving to fulfill ever-increasing demands for his services as a soloist and chamber-music player, also joining the Philip Jones Brass Ensemble, Nash Ensemble and the English Chamber Orchestra as Principal Horn.

 For some years he served as Professor of Horn at both the Guildhall School of Music and Trinity School of Music in London, until in 1998 he was appointed Professor of Horn at the Folkwang Hochschule, succeeding the legendary Hermann Baumann.

 Frank has performed as a soloist throughout Europe and the United States as well as Canada, Japan, Taiwan, China and Australia.
 He has featured on numerous occasions at the International Horn Workshops in the United States, Japan, Europe and South Africa, and also tours Europe extensively giving master classes and performing both as soloist and with chamber groups.
 He was President of the International Horn Society 2006-2007 and was re-elected President in the summer of 2010/2011.

-His mastery of unusual playing techniques can be heard clearly in Tico Tico on the London Horn Sound CD, and on several of the arrangements on the new, London Horn Sound 2 Jazz CD "Give it one".
+His mastery of unusual playing techniques can be heard clearly in "Tico Tico" on The London Horn Sound CD, and on several of the arrangements on the London Horn Sound 2 jazz CD Give It One.